zeropaper/web/src/pages/markdown/tos.md

 ## Hold Harmless

-You agree to indemnify, defend and hold harmless Sprizzl, subsidiaries, affiliates, officers, directors, employees, consultants, agents, successors and assigns from any and all third party claims, liability, damages, costs or demands, including, but not limited to, attorneys' fees, arising from (i) your
+You agree to indemnify, defend and hold harmless ORY, subsidiaries, affiliates, officers, directors, employees, consultants, agents, successors and assigns from any and all third party claims, liability, damages, costs or demands, including, but not limited to, attorneys' fees, arising from (i) your